bee7-discord/BEE7/CONTRIBUTING.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Make sure to add credit to yourself in the command!

+I want everyone to get the credit they deserve.
+If you don't, I will literally not merge the pull request until you add credit somewhere.

 # Is there a specific commit style I should use?

 Yes, use [this](https://gitmoji.dev) website and the format is `<Emoji> <Short description of feature added>`.